UniversalDevicesInc-PG3/udi-poly-hue-emu/README.md

 ## Device Type

+The PyISY library currently returns dimmable for some devices that are not dimmable, like the sub buttons of a KPL.
+We have fixed that specific issue, but if others popup we can add exceptions for them.
-There is currently no way to accurately determine if a device is Dimmable using the PyISY library.
-So if the Spoken is put on a device we make an attempt to figure that out.
-Currently it is a hack that user the PyISY dimmable method, which is not accurate, and removes KPL buttons.
-If you look on the Polyglot Configuration page for this Node Server you will see a couple under "Hue" called "Type", this determines if the device is dimmable or not.
-These are the Hue device types and currently on support.
+If you look on the Polyglot Configuration page for this Node Server you will see a table and in the Hue Type column shows what we use for the Hue device types and currently only support.
   - On/off Light
   - Dimmable Light
-So if your device is not being shown correctly then please let me know what the NoideDefId by posting in the Forum [Polyglot V2 Hue Hub Emulator Nodeserver SubForum](https://forum.universal-devices.com/forum/147-polyglot-v2-hue-hub-emulator-nodeserver/)
+So if your device is not being shown correctly then please let me know what the Node address by posting in the Forum [Polyglot V2 Hue Hub Emulator Nodeserver SubForum](https://forum.universal-devices.com/forum/147-polyglot-v2-hue-hub-emulator-nodeserver/) and I may also ask to enable Debug logging mode, restart the node server and send me the log package.

 ## TODO

 - Move device info Custom Configuration Paramaters instead of config.json
-- Test bright/dim scenes
+- Support scenes as hue scenes?

 ## Requirements